By Karolin Schaps and Geert De Clercq

-Under the deal, to be announced on Monday, the French state-controlled utility will lead a consortium, including a Chinese group, to construct two European Pressurized Water Reactors (EPRs) designed by France's Areva.
+Under the deal, expected to be announced on Monday, the French utility will lead a consortium, including a Chinese group, to construct two European Pressurised Water Reactors (EPRs) designed by France's Areva.

 Industry estimates, based on other nuclear projects, put the cost at around 14 billion pounds or more than 16 billion euros.